OrBenNaim/Scrabble/README.md

   - The model’s performance on its train set
   - The model’s performance on its validation set
 - Remember to test your model only on the training data.
 The test data is for final testing only.

+***4 - Feature Engineering***
+- How will you handle the original data?
+Will you use all of it?
+What will you remove?

+- This is the meaty data science part.
+Having finished step 2, you should have a good idea as to which features are more useful than others.
+- Now is your time to put that theory to paper and write code that processes the features and feeds them into the model.
+- The aim is to test many different configurations and features so that the model performs its best.
+- You should now be running models on the data and analysing the output.
+- What metrics should you use?
+Accuracy, Recall, Precision, F1?

+- Now is the time to use some pandas magic to load the data and perform operations until you have something you can feed into a model.
+- Read about feature selection.
+You may generate many new features, how may we choose the best ones?
+Which are redundant?
+And why do we need to choose at all, instead of using them all?
+Is more really better?
+Or on the contrary, does “less is more” fit here?
+- How will you handle multiple tables of data?
+- In what format will you store the data?

+***5 - False Analysis***
+- Having settled on the optimal model, run it on your validation set and examine where your model made incorrect predictions.
+- Analyse, comprehensively, why your model produced these results.
+- Can you replicate them?
+- Is it easily fixable?
+- Can you improve your model based on what you learnt?

+- For this part you may ask the following questions:
+  1. Is my model’s performance perfect?
+Why?
+Why not?
+  2. Is my model ‘overfitted’?
+Over what set(s)?
+  3. What inputs tricked my model?
+How do they reflect in my metric?
+  4. What may I change in my model in order to avoid that?
+  5. What properties in my model should I inspect to understand its weaknesses?
+  6. How could I visualise those properties?

+  - And after fixing those patches:
+  1. Did my changes fix the problem?
+  2. Are there other implications to my changes?
+  3. Is the patched model stronger or did we hurt its computational expressibility?
+  4. Had I had more time, what changes to the model would I have made?